-A statement showing the original budget, the final budget, the actual results and the variance from the final budget to the actual results is included for the General Fund on page 21 of the financial statements.
-The difference between the original budget and the final budget for expenditures was a decrease of \$500,073.
+A statement showing the original budget, the final budget, the actual results, and the variance from the final budget to the actual results is included for the General Fund on page 21 of the financial statements.
+The difference between the original budget and the final budget for expenditures was an increase of \$2.1 million.
 Significant information related to this difference is summarized as follows: